 In New York v.
-Belton, 453 U.S. 454 (1981), the United States Supreme Court held that an officer could search the passenger compartment of a vehicle when the officer has made a lawful custodial arrest of its recent occupant, so long as the passenger compartment of the vehicle is within the reaching distance of the arrestee.
+Belton, 453 U.S. 454 (1981), the Supreme Court held that an officer can search the passenger compartment of a vehicle when the officer has made a lawful custodial arrest of its recent occupant, so long as the passenger compartment of the vehicle is within reaching distance of the arrestee.
 Id. at 460 (holding also that the officer may search containers in the passenger compartment because "if the passenger compartment is within reach of the arrestee, so also will containers in it be within his reach").

 In Arizona v.
-Gant, 556 U.S. 332, 335 (2009), the Supreme Court narrowed the searchincident-to-arrest exception as applied to vehicle searches in Belton.
+Gant, 556 U.S. 332, 335 (2009), the Supreme Court narrowed the search-incident-to-arrest exception as applied to vehicle searches in Belton.
 Id. at 335.
 Gant held that a warrantless search of a vehicle, incident to the arrest of a driver or recent occupant, is constitutionally permissible only if: (1) the arrestee is within reaching distance of the passenger compartment at the time of the search, or (2) it is reasonable to believe the vehicle contains evidence of the offense of arrest.
 Id. at 351.
 Thus, when the arrestee is secured by police, and there is no reason to believe the vehicle contains relevant evidence, officers may not rely on the search-incident-to-arrest exception to justify the search of a vehicle.
-Id. at 335 ("Belton does not authorize a vehicle search incident to a recent occupant's arrest after the arrestee has been secured and cannot access the interior of the vehicle."); see also United States v.
-Ruckes, 586 F.3d 713, 717-18 (9th Cir.
-2009) (applying Gant, 556 U.S. at 343-44, and concluding that vehicle search incident to arrest was invalid).
+Id. at 335 ("Belton does not authorize a vehicle search incident to a recent occupant's arrest after the arrestee has been secured and cannot access the interior of the vehicle.").